puppetlabs/gatling-puppet-load-test/README_PE38_CATALOG_ZERO.md

    directory on the PE master.
 So directories like `/etc/puppetlabs/puppet/environments/production/modules/catalog-zero` were now present on the master.

 3. Logged into the PE console UI in a web browser.

-Navigate to Classification -> PE Agent -> Classes.
+4. Navigated to the Classification tab.

-4. In the "Add new class" box, entered "catalog-zero" and press the "Add class" button.
+5. Created a new "Node group name" called "catalog-zero" and pressed the "Add group" button.

+   Note that we went with adding the simulated agent and catalog-zero class to a new node group rather than just adding the catalog-zero class to an existing node group because we didn't want the agent running on the master to pick up the catalog-zero class.  catalog-zero configures a number of "bogus" repositories - with mirrorlists like "http://yumrepocatalog-zero10-impl12.foobar.com".
+   The presence of these causes errors to occur when the agent is being run from the PE master itself - presumably because it tries to resolve those bogus repositories to install some components that are needed on the master? - which could adversely affect timing / load for a "normally functioning agent" scenario.
+No such errors have been observed for a vanilla external, i.e., not running on the master, PE agent classified to use catalog-zero.

+5. Navigated into the "catalog-zero" node group.

+6. Under the "Rules" tab, entered a "certname" and pressed the "Pin node" button for each agent involved in the simulation.
 Pressed the "Commit 1 change" button to commit the change.

+7. Navigated to the "Classes" tab.
+In the "Add new class" box, entered "catalog-zero" and press the "Add class" button.
+Pressed the "Commit 1 change" button to commit the change.

-5. Modify the PE master's `auth.conf` file to allow all client requests.
+8. Modify the PE master's `auth.conf` file to allow all client requests.

    This was necessary to avoid the need for the simulation requests to include hostnames in the payload which match the subject name on the client